adrienkaiser/findDWIorientation/README.md

 #Find DWI Orientation
 Python script for linux:
-Find the correct orientation of a DWI by testing all possible measurement frames and finding the longest average length of tracts from the full brain tractography
+Find the correct orientation of a DWI by testing all possible measurement frames and finding the longest average length of tracts from the full brain tractography.
+The only file that will be created in the output folder is the final MF corrected nrrd file.

 ##Usage
 ```